-Outrigger crew changes may resume at will after passing the Chai Wan Typhoon Shelter.
+The no change zone finishes after passing the Chai Wan Typhoon Shelter.

 All crews must contact the Safety Officer after they leave the harbour and are approaching the Chai Wan Typhoon Shelter.

 Cape Collinson, Shek O and Stanley to Finish